 The Salem Trayned Band will demonstrate c.
-1630 English pike drill and seventeenth-century camp life at the Strawbery Banke Museum’s An American Celebration on Thursday 4 July 2013 in Portsmouth, New Hampshire.
+1630 English pike drill and seventeenth-century camp life at the Strawbery Banke Museum’s American Lives: A Timeline of Historical Reenactors on Sunday 1 July 2018 in Portsmouth, New Hampshire.
 The museum has very kindly given the historical re-enactors their own day, rather than putting them alongside the naturalization ceremony on Independence Day.
 (But we’ll miss the fireworks on the way home.)
 Come and see us!

-We will participate in the National Guard and Salem Veterans Council’s 376th-anniversary commemoration of the first regimental muster in North America, in Salem, Massachusetts, on Saturday 6 April 2013.
-The schedule includes ceremonies at Armory Park (in front of the National Park Service Visitor Center at 2 New Liberty Street) at 10:30 am, and on Salem Common, with a short parade between the two.
+We will participate in the National Guard and Second Corps Cadets Veterans Association’s 381st-anniversary commemoration of the first regimental muster in North America, in Salem, Massachusetts, on Saturday 14 April 2018.
+The schedule includes ceremonies at Armory Park (in front of the National Park Service Visitor Center at 2 New Liberty Street) at 10:30 am, and on Salem Common at 11:30, with a short parade between the two.
 The First Muster is one of the two impressions in our original brief (the 1630 first militia is the other).
 Come see it!

-We will participate in America’s Hometown Thanksgiving Celebration in Plymouth, Massachusetts, on Saturday 17 and Sunday 18 November 2012.
-We’ll march in the parade on Saturday, starting at 10:30 am, and will give a drill demonstration in the Portal to the Past historic village at 1:00 pm (or shortly after we return from the parade, whichever comes later).
-We’ll have our tent set up in the historic village, on the green in Brewster Gardens park (park location number 6 on the linked map, in the upper left-hand section; you may want to look using maximum magnification, as the park is very small on the map’s scale) for the rest of the day on Saturday and on Sunday.
+We will participate in America’s Hometown Thanksgiving Celebration in Plymouth, Massachusetts, on Saturday 18 November 2017.
+We’ll march in the parade, which steps off at 11:00 am, and we’ll give a drill demonstration in the Portal to the Past Historic Village at 1:00 pm (or shortly after we return from the parade, whichever comes later).
+We’ll have our tent set up in the historic village, on the green in Brewster Gardens park (park location number 6 on the linked map, in the upper left-hand section; you may want to look using maximum magnification, as the park is very small on the map’s scale) for the rest of the day (which runs this year until 4:00 pm).
 Come visit us!

 The Salem Trayned Band will demonstrate c.
-1630 English pike drill and seventeenth-century camp life at the Massachusetts National Guard’s third annual Open House at Camp Edwards, Joint Base Cape Cod (formerly the Massachusetts Military Reservation), on Saturday 23 September 2017 (it’s an all-weekend event, on Saturday and Sunday, but we’ll only be there on Saturday).
-We look forward to seeing all of our friends and fans at our tent.
+1630 English pike drill and seventeenth-century camp life at the Massachusetts National Guard’s Open House at Camp Edwards, Joint Base Cape Cod (formerly the Massachusetts Military Reservation), on Saturday 23 September 2017 (it’s an all-weekend event, on Saturday and Sunday, but we’ll only be there on Saturday).
+We look forward to seeing all of our friends and fans at our giant tent.